Code of Conduct

 Suppliers should have clear goals to measure and minimize their impact on the environment, including their carbon emissions.
 Suppliers should be complying with applicable laws and regulations towards environmental protection.

 The use of hazardous substances should be handled, stored and transported in the correct manner and disposed of safely.

 Suppliers should make sure they are: sourcing responsibly to minimise waste, recycling all items where possible; minimising water wastage; and using energy-efficient electrical equipment.

-The Selesti Group expects our suppliers to be clear about equal opportunity and manage this in a professional and lawful way.
+The Definitive Agency Ltd (t/a Selesti) expects our suppliers to be clear about equal opportunity and manage this in a professional and lawful way.
 All employees should be fairly treated and working environments should at all times be supportive of the dignity and respect of individuals.